samrwright/govuk-design-system/src/components/footer/index.md

   name: "GOV.UK footer",
   criteria: [
     {
-      text: "help links can be found in a consistent place on each page",
+      text: "make sure help links can be found in a consistent place on each page",
       anchor: "wcag-consistent-links"
     }
   ]